Old Quarter of Hanoi: Top 5 places to visit

 Another must-see in Hanoi is the mausoleum where the embalmed body of Ho Chi Minh, a national hero who always fought for Vietnam’s independence and freedom, against both the French and the Americans, is kept.

-It was chilling to walk in silence near the body of the person who has most influenced this country in decades and above all to witness the sadness on the faces of the people, many of them, with tears in their eyes.
+It was chilling to walk in silence near the body of the person who has most influenced this country in decades and, above all, to witness the sadness on the faces of the people visiting, most of them Vietnamese and, many of them, with tears in their eyes.

 Next Destination: Trip from Hanoi To Sapa